mrcepid-rap/mrcepid-filterbcf/Readme.md

 ```

 **Note:** This README pertains to data included as part of the DNANexus project "MRC - Variant Filtering" (project-G2XK5zjJXk83yZ598Z7BpGPk)

+### Changelog

+* v1.0.1
+  * Added support for .bcf or .vcf.gz input to this applet

+* v1.0.0
+  * Initial numbered release.
+See git changes for history

 ### Background